 Spend too little and you could end up in an office you don’t like with more issues down the road, but spend too much and you might have to downsize.
 Consider the prices and amenities of similar offices in the area to see if the costs are fair, if a deal sounds too good to be true, it probably is.

 One of the other things to consider when looking for office space is its size.
-Your office needs to reflect the size of your company and be able to accommodate all your employees; generally, for every employee, you will require about 70 square feet.
+Your office needs to reflect the size of your company and be able to accommodate all your employees; generally, for every employee, you will require about 70 square feet of office space per employee.
 You should also consider whether you intend to grow your business and hire new people.
 If that is the case, be sure to rent a space that will accommodate your plans.

 Depending on the nature of your business, you might also need space that isn’t just dedicated to desks and offices.
 Decide whether the layout will be big enough for:

-Small offices can be uncomfortable and large offices might be a waste of money.
 During your search, keep in mind all of the ways you want your office space to function and the future of your business.
+This includes providing a bit of room to grow, as you aim to expand your business in this new office space.

 Another aspect to consider when renting a space is amenities.
 Monthly rates for office spaces might be higher because there are amenities being offered and factored into the price.
 In this case, amenities can refer to: